AdobeDocs/experience-platform.en/help/xdm/schema/best-practices.md

 * Segmentation becomes more complex for the original intended use case (identifying the status of customers' most recent subscriptions).
 The audience now needs additional logic to flag the last subscription event for a customer to check its status.
 * Events have a higher risk of automatically expiring and being purged from the Profile store.
 See the guide on [Experience Event expirations](../../profile/event-expirations.md) for more information.

-## Create schemas based on your categorized entities
+## Create schemas based on your categorized entities {#schemas-for-categorized-entities}

 Once you have sorted your entities into profile, lookup, and event categories, you can start converting your data model into XDM schemas.
 For demonstration purposes, the example data model shown earlier has been sorted into appropriate categories in the following diagram: